Charles E. Bennison: Handling of a sexual misconduct case from the 1970s

-During the diocesan financial controversy in 2006, allegations first made in 1979 were raised once again that Bennison, when he was serving as rector of a California parish in the 1970s, failed to respond appropriately to charges that his brother, John, had engaged in sexual misconduct while serving at St. Mark's Church in Upland, California.
+During the diocesan financial controversy in 2006, allegations first made in 1979 were raised once again that Bennison, when he was serving as rector of a California parish in the 1970s, failed to respond appropriately to charges that his brother, John Bennison, had engaged in sexual misconduct while serving at St. Mark's Church in Upland, California.
 At the time John was in graduate theological studies, and Charles had hired him to serve as a part-time youth leader of St Mark's.
 Although married, John was alleged to have had sexual relationships with several persons, including one who was allegedly 14.
 According to one newspaper reporter, John was alleged to have had sexual intercourse with the teen over a four-year period, both on and off the premises of St. Mark's Church.
 However, in a subsequent deposition for Bishop Bennison's trial, the former teen acknowledged her sexual abuse at the age of 14 consisted of a back rub during a youth group meeting when she "felt funny."

 In 1975, John left St. Mark's.
 In 1977, John acknowledged his failures, voluntarily left the priesthood, and was deposed by Bishop of Los Angeles Robert Rusack.
 In 1979, after meeting all canonical requirements, John was restored to the priesthood by the same bishop, who—according to subsequent trial testimony—was fully cognizant of the prior allegations of misconduct.
 In 1992, the same charges from the 1970s were raised once again.
 After a formal church investigation, the parish where John was then serving as rector responded with a unanimous vote of confidence for their priest.
 Finally, in 2006, Survivors Network of those Abused by Priests (SNAP) initiated a campaign calling for John's resignation.
 On June 12, 2006, Bishop of California William Swing announced his resignation from the parish and his deposition from the pastoral ministry.